WanJinHuang/193nm-DUV-Improvement/README.md

 - Provide open documentation and research findings to the global semiconductor community

 ## 📁 Repository Structure
-- `/docs`: Research papers, technical specifications, and experimental data
+- `/docs` : Research papers, technical specifications, and experimental data
+  - Includes the full research report: *193 nm DUV 光刻机过渡性改良升级专项方案.pdf*
-- `/schematics`: System improvement designs and diagrams
+- `/schematics` : System improvement designs and diagrams
-- `/analysis`: Process simulation and performance evaluation scripts
+- `/analysis` : Process simulation and performance evaluation scripts

 ## 📄 License
 All content in this repository is shared for non-commercial research and educational purposes.